Noodle-ai/mlflow_part2_dockerEnv/README.rst

 .. code-block:: bash

-  mlflow run ../docker_env -P alpha=1.0 -P l1_ratio=1.0 --experiment-name script
+  mlflow run . -P alpha=1.0 -P l1_ratio=1.0 --experiment-name script

 This builds a new Docker image based on "mlflow_image" that also contains our project code.
 This resulting image is tagged as "mlflow_image-<git-version> where <git-version> is the git commit ID.
 After the image is built, MLflow executes the default (main) project entry point within the container using "docker run".

 Environment variables, such as "MLFLOW_TRACKING_URI", are propagated inside the container during project execution.
 When running against a local tracking URI, MLflow mounts the host system's tracking directory (e.g. a local mlruns directory) inside the container so that metrics and params logged during project execution are accesible afterwards.

 If a repository has an MLproject file you can also run a project directly from GitHub.
-This tutorial lives in the https://bitbucket.org/noodleai/mlflow_demos repository which you can run with the following command.
-The symbol "#" is used to move into a subdirectory of the repo.
+This tutorial lives in the https://github.com/Noodle-ai/mlflow_part2_dockerEnv repository which you can run with the following command.
+The symbol "#" can be used to move into a subdirectory of the repo.
 The "--version" argument can be used to run code from a different branch.
 The "--exeriment-name" argument can be used to choose an experiment name in mlruns.
 We must set experiment in this case to be different than the experiment ran in the container because absolute paths in MLflow Tracking will lead to an error.
-You will need to type your username into the below command.
 The image must be built locally for this to work.

 .. code-block:: bash

-  mlflow run https://<username>@bitbucket.org/noodleai/mlflow_demos.git#docker_env -P alpha=1.0 -P l1_ratio=0.8 --experiment-name script
+  mlflow run https://github.com/Noodle-ai/mlflow_part2_dockerEnv -P alpha=1.0 -P l1_ratio=0.8 --experiment-name script

 |

-Serving the Model
+Serving the Model (Local REST API Server)
-"""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""""

 Now that you have packaged your model using the MLproject convention and have identified the best model, it is time to deploy the model using MLflow Models.
 An MLflow Model is a standard format for packaging machine learning models that can be used in a variety of downstream tools - for example, real-time serving through a REST API or batch inference on Apache Spark.